WarcraftPriests/bookofshadows/blog/2025-06-18-ptr/index.md

   - This talent still existing feels extra out of place now that [Mind Spike](https://www.wowhead.com/ptr-2/spell=73510/mind-spike) was removed since our only filler spell is now not buffed with this cooldown, particularly with [Surge of Insanity](https://www.wowhead.com/ptr-2/spell=391399/surge-of-insanity) procs.
 - [Subservient Shadows](https://www.wowhead.com/ptr-2/spell=1228516/subservient-shadows)
   - Most of the value comes from [Idol of C'Thun](https://www.wowhead.com/ptr-2/spell=377349/idol-of-cthun)/[Idol of Yogg-Saron](https://www.wowhead.com/ptr-2/spell=373273/idol-of-yogg-saron) and not [Shadowfiend](https://www.wowhead.com/ptr-2/spell=34433/shadowfiend) or [Mindbender](https://www.wowhead.com/ptr-2/spell=123040/mindbender).
 With this current identity it feels a bit misplaced on the tree.
-  - This talent does not work with [Depth of Shadows](https://www.wowhead.com/ptr-2/spell=451308/depth-of-shadows) (damage or duration effect)
+  - This talent does not work with [Depth of Shadows](https://www.wowhead.com/ptr-2/spell=451308/depth-of-shadows) (duration effect)
   - [Shadowfiend](https://www.wowhead.com/ptr-2/spell=34433/shadowfiend) and [Mindbender](https://www.wowhead.com/ptr-2/spell=123040/mindbender) being weak baseline is likely contributing to it feeling underwhelming in this current spot.
 - [Madness Weaving](https://www.wowhead.com/ptr-2/spell=1240394/madness-weaving)
   - Feels pretty lackluster given its place on the talent tree.